Patellofemoral Pain Syndrome Relief

 Patellofemoral Pain Syndrome (PFPS) is a condition that can cause medial knee pain and knee instability.
 Whether it’s an injury from work, playing sports, keeping fit or just getting older and not being in the shape we once were, Chiropractors at CARESPACE in Kitchener Waterloo can help.

-Heal your patellofemoral pain syndrome quickly
+Effective treatment for patellofemoral pain syndrome

 There are many causes of patellofemoral pain syndrome

 Patellofemoral pain syndrome occurs when the kneecap rubs against the femur resulting in irritation of the cartilage behind it.
 It can be caused by numerous factors such as incorrect biomechanics during physical activities, misalignment of the kneecap, weakness or tightness of the surrounding muscles, overuse injuries due to repetitive movements, or poor postural control.
 To reduce or eliminate symptoms associated with PFPS chiropractors, physiotherapists and massage therapists may be consulted; together they can provide guidance on lifestyle changes, specific therapeutic exercises and manual therapies.

 Get the best treatment to help your patellofemoral pain syndrome

 We all know that health and wellness is important, but with so many competing priorities, it’s hard to stay on top of it.
 CARESPACE provides the best treatment options to help heal your patellofemoral pain syndrome quickly.
 CARESPACE uses a result-oriented, natural approach to rehabilitation and wellness with your choice of Chiropractic, Massage Therapy and Physiotherapy.
 CARESPACE practitioners work together to understand both your primary concerns and long-term health goals.
 Multidisciplinary evidence-based plans are designed to address the root causes and are developed to provide fast and long-lasting relief to ensure you can start living your healthier life today.